pontem-network/coins-registry/README.md

 ## Contribution

 You are welcome to fork the current repository and do a PR.

+To publish a new version:
+1. Run `npm version patch|minor|major` to bump version
+2. Push changes and tag: `git push && git push --tags`
+3. The GitHub Action will automatically publish to npm and create a release

 The current repository maintaining under MIT license.